tomc1998/zigmog/doc/network-arch/index.md

 #### Issues

+State updates with unreliable delivery are problematic, since we only update with state deltas.
+We need to record which state update deltas were received and which were dropped.
+Then we need to re-transmit the ones that were dropped.

+The recipient then needs to discard the accidental double-sends, and we also need to not bother re-transmitting data that's been invalidated by new datas.

 ##### Unknown bitmask size {#unknown-bitmask-size}

 For a bitmask to work, we need a list of components that need to be update per